 Spicy Green – Sri Lankan, South Indian, and Singaporean meals.
 Spice levels vary from mild to extreme (you make your choice at the time of order).
 Vegetarian options, of course.
 They also deliver or do pick-up.
 Situated well outside of downtown, but not far from UNBC by car. http://www.spicygreensrestaurant.com/

 Cimo – Mediterranean food, with a focus on pasta.
 Pasta is made fresh on site.
 A good wine menu.
 Also featuring some homemade local sauces (buffalo!).
 Vegetarian options.
 In the downtown core. http://www.cimos.ca/

 White Goose Bistro – A classy little restaurant with an interesting (and rotating) menu.
 I’ve eaten ostrich, lobster ravioli, and a number of other great meals here.
 Right in downtown.
 Vegetarian options. http://www.whitegoosebistro.com/

-Nancy O’s – Also right in downtown, great food and a good selection of drinks.
+Nancy O’s – Also right in downtown, great food and a good selection of drinks – much of it locally or regionally sourced.
 They are a big supporter of the local music/art scene and often have live music in the evenings.
 Vegetarian options. http://www.nancyos.ca/

 North 54 – Upscale dining in downtown.
 Great atmosphere.
 A good wine list.
 Vegetarian options. http://www.north54restaurant.com/